scottferg/goat/README.md

 # Routes

-Routes adhere to the Handler type:
+Routes can be considered controllers in the MVC sense, and adhere to the Handler type:

         func(w http.ResponseWriter, r *http.Request, c *goat.Context)

+Reponding to a request is done by simply writing to the http.ResponseWriter provided.
 The context attached to each request is how you can access your database, session, or user from within a view handler

         type Context struct {
             Database *mgo.Database